h-REA/hREA/docs/README.md

 	- Edit files in this folder to set the content to prepend to new files you create.
 - **VSCode:**
 	- *:TODO:*

+### Known issues

+- The Visual Studio Code terminal can cause issues with Nix, especially on Windows.
+Use a standalone terminal instead of the one built in to the editor avoid potential problems.
+- If you get `Bad owner or permissions on $HOME/.ssh/config` when attempting to use git remote commands or SSH from within the Nix shell, ensure your `~/.ssh/config` has `0644` permissions and not `0664`.

+### Gotchas

+- Inconsistent state behaviours in tests:
+	- This is most often due to mis-use of `await s.consistency()` in test code.
+Ensure that consistency checks are *only* present after `mutation` GraphQL operations and JSONRPC calls which modify the source-chain state; i.e. after a GraphQL `query` one should *not* perform a consistency wait.
+- Receiving incorrect record IDs when retrieving records:
+	- These errors are often encountered when confusing cross-DNA link fields for same-DNA links.
+Check that you are using the appropriate helpers for the link type (`local_index` vs `remote_index` helpers).
+- Generic internal errors of *"Unknown entry type"*:
+	- This happens when attempting to create an entry link with a type that has not been defined for the entry.
+Ensure your `link_type` values defined for the entry match those being used elsewhere in the code.
+- Receiving errors like *"Could not convert Entry result to requested type"* when creating or modifying entries:
+	- This is usually due to an incorrect entry type definition in an entry's `validation` callback.
+The `hdk::EntryValidationData` must be declared with the appropriate entry's type.

+## Multi-project setup

+For developers who need to work on other ValueFlows-related codebases whilst developing Holo-REA, check out the [ValueFlows project metarepo](https://github.com/holo-rea/valueflows-project-metarepo/).